ed-kung/CSUN-Econ-310/docs/notes/production-theory.md

 \end{align}$$

 The two first order conditions and the constraint $$f(L,K)=1$$ gives us three equations in three unknowns: $$L$$, $$K$$, and $$\lambda$$.
 The system can thus be solved for the optimal combination of labor and capital to use to produce one unit of output, as well as the cost to produce one unit.

-The two first order conditions also give us some economic insight: when firms are behaving optimally, the wage rate will be proportional to the marginal product of labor ($$f_L(L,K)$$), and the price of capital will be proportional to the marginal product of capital ($$f_K(L,K)$$).

-{: .purple-callout-title }
-> Economic Insight
->
-> When firms are behaving optimally, the wage rate will be proportional to the marginal product of labor and the price of capital will be proportional to the marginal product of capital.

 {: .yellow-callout-title }
 > Example